Testing testing 1,2,3!

 The last day was a bit shit weather-wise, with headwinds so strong it felt like riding a shopping trolley.
 This meant that although we had some new tyres and ideas to go quicker again, it didn’t materialise and we only bothered doing a few laps.
 Overall we had fun, the general times were good, and besides a bit of arm pump everything went to plan.
 It’s got me back into the swing of things and I’m buzzing for the official BSB tests at Silverstone and Donington Park on the 29th and 31st March respectively before round one on the 8th-10th April.

 Oh, and the BSB tests are free entry so do come down and say hello!

-CarlEnjoy more Fast Bikes reading in the four-weekly magazine.
+CarlEnjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.